 Depending on the stage in the sales process, outbound sellers may also develop specialized skills and roles:

 Sales development reps (SDRs) are the most common practitioners in the field.
-Owning the process of outbound prospecting, SDRs are routinely cold calling and sending cold emails to potential buyers.
-They help screen and nurture potential buyers with the aim of creating a short list of sales-qualified leads/contacts for the closers, or Account Executives.
+Owning the outbound prospecting process, SDRs routinely cold-call and send cold emails to potential buyers.
+They help screen and nurture potential buyers to create a short list of sales-qualified leads/contacts for the closers (Account Executives).

 Business development reps (BDRs) often have identical functions with SDRs (they are synonymous in many cases).
 But in some companies, they perform a distinct function: serving as the link between marketing and sales by helping develop business with potential clients and referring sales-qualified leads to closers in the team.